Netherlands in World War II: Life in occupied Netherlands

+At the behest of the German occupiers, Jacob Lentz, a Dutch bureaucrat, designed a counterfeit-proof identity card ('persoonsbewijs' or "PB") which all citizens were soon required to carry, a first for the country.
+The card included the bearer’s photograph, fingerprint, and a prominent letter J if they were Jewish.

 After the failure of Operation Barbarossa in June 1941 and the subsequent German defeats at Moscow and Stalingrad in the Eastern Front of World War II, Germany increased economic extraction from its occupied territories, including the Netherlands.
 Economic extraction increased, and production was limited mostly to sectors relevant for the war effort.
 Repression increased, especially against the Jewish population.

 After the Allied invasion of June 1944, the railroad strike and the frontline running through the Netherlands caused the Randstad to be cut off from food and fuel.
 That resulted in acute need and starvation, the Hongerwinter.
 The German authorities lost more and more control over the situation as the population tried to keep what little they had away from German confiscations and were less inclined to co-operate now that it was clear that Germany would lose the war.
 Some Nazis prepared to make a last stand against the Allied troops, followed Berlin's Nero Decree and destroyed goods and property (destructions of the Amsterdam and Rotterdam ports, inundations), but others tried to mediate the situation.

+Among the notable social organisations during occupation was the Nationale Jeugdstorm ("National Youth-storm"), a Dutch counterpart to the Hitler Youth and an alternative to the banned Scouting Nederland with many parallels to both organisations.
+At its peak the NJS had over 12,000 members, mostly children of NSB members.
+When they reached 18 years of age, NJS members were assigned roles in the German war effort, with boys being conscripted to the Dutch Labour Service or the Waffen-SS.